Charlotte-Thomas/project-fetch/README.md

 ### Favourites Page

-In order to display a users favourite dogs, we simply got the infomation from local storage and places the dog images and names into separate arrays before rendering them on to the page.
+In order to display a users favourite dogs, we simply got the infomation from local storage and placed the dog images and names into separate arrays before rendering them onto the page.

 	function makeImages() {
 	  const allStorage = { ...localStorage }